 - I grew up in Malmö which is the biggest city in Skåne, Sweden.
 Malmö is located right next to Denmark (my Scanian ancestors even used to be Danish).
 In other words: very Scandinavian, too.

-Anyways, I tend to get extremely nerdy about photography, design, travels, history, names, and gaming—and also to talk my international friends’ ears off about the Nordic way of life, and how they should come to visit us so that I can show them around Scandinavia.
+Anyways — in terms of areas of interest and focus, I tend to get extremely nerdy about photography, design, travels, history, names, and gaming—and also tend to talk my international friends’ ears off about the Nordic way of life (don’t worry, there are plenty of shortcomings here too), and how they should come to visit so that I can show them around Scandinavia.

-Here’s a basic summary of my background, so you can get a better sense of who I am and what my perspective is:
+Here’s a basic summary of my background, so you can get a better sense of who I am and my particular perspective:

 Having a Finnish mother also meant yearly trips to Finland throughout my childhood, where we explored and spent time with our Finnish family and friends.